Stuart Irving: Vietnam

-Upon arriving in Vietnam Irving was station in a small town 100 miles from Saigon in the Mekong Delta.
+Upon arriving in Vietnam Irving was stationed in a small town 100 miles from Saigon in the Mekong Delta.
 He was offered his choice of jobs, either a radio operator or mail clerk.
 Fearing being a radio operator would put him in greater danger Irving chose to be the mail clerk.
 Despite being in Vietnam Irving still hoped to make the Olympic team and had his father send him hockey pucks and sticks.
 Irving shot pucks against bunkers and sandbags and in a fox hole.
 After serving for nine months the end of his tour of duty approached.
 He was offered a chance to re-up for another six months.
 By doing so he would be moved closer to base and away from the heavier fighting he had already experienced.
 Following his acceptance of the six-month extension Irving continued to stay in shape by playing tennis matches against doctors and military officers on base.
 In September 1971 Irving was assigned temporary duty to report to Minneapolis, Minnesota to participate in the National team try-outs for the 1972 Olympic team.